Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Compilation of the Shinault--Tracy Table and a General Conjecture

 Shinault and Tracy \cite[p.~68]{MR2787973} tabulated, for $0 \leq j+k\leq 8$, explicit representations of the terms

 as linear combinations of the form (called a {\em linear $F$-form of order $n$} here)

 where $p_1,\ldots,p_n$ are certain rational polynomials (depending on $j$, $k$) and $n=j+k+1$.
-Though they sketched a method to prove each entry of their table, Shinault and Tracy did not describe how they had found those entries in the first place.
-However, by ``reverse engineering'' their method of proof, we can give an algorithm to compile such a table.
+Though they sketched a method to validate each entry of their table, Shinault and Tracy did not describe how they had found those entries in the first place.
+However, by ``reverse engineering'' their validation method, we can give an algorithm to compile such a table.

 Starting point is the Tracy--Widom theory \cite{MR1257246} of representing $F$ in terms of the Hastings--McLeod solution $q(s)$ of Painlevé II,

 From these formulae we get immediately that

 where $\Q[s] [q,q']$ denotes the space of polynomials in $q$ and $q'$ with coefficients being rational polynomials.
 Because $q$ satisfies Painlevé II, $\Q[s] [q,q']$ is closed under differentiation.
 For a term $T \in \Q[s] [q,q']$ we define the $q$-degree $\deg_q T$ to be the largest $\alpha+\beta$ of a $q$-monomial